Computability of the Zero-Error Capacity of Noisy Channels: Conclusion and Discussion

 Ahlswede's motivation in \cite{A70} was to find another operational representation for the zero-error capacity.
 The connection he made to AVCs is very interesting.
 However, it had not helped to calculate the zero-error capacity or to prove specific properties until now.
 In particular, it is not clear how Ahlswede's result should help to compute the zero-error capacity of a given DMC, since there is also no general formula for the capacity of an AVC for maximum decoding errors.
 Even at the algorithmic level, it is not clear whether Ahlswede's result is helpful for computing $C_0(W)$ for $W\in \CH$.
 Conversely, one could also use the zero-error capacity to investigate AVCs, which are generally even more complex in their behavior.
 Even if we had an Oracle $O_{AVC}$ that would supply $C_{\max} (\{W_s\}_{s\in S})$ for the input $\{W_s\}_{s\in S}$, a Turing machine would not be able to algorithmically compute the zero-error capacity of DMCs with this Oracle, despite Ahlswede's result.
 This is due to it's formulation: we have to algorithmically generate the finite AVC $\{W_s\}_{s\in S}$ of 0-1-channels from the DMC.
 Theorems~\ref{compute}, \ref{decide} and \ref{AB} show, however, that this problem cannot be solved algorithmically, i.e. there are no Turing machines

 that solve this task.

-In \cite{BD20}, we examine Zuiddam's representation in terms of its effective computability.
-Zuiddam's approach uses Zorn's lemma and is therefore not constructive.

 It is worth noting that the computability results established in the present work do not apply to the zero-error capacity as a function of a graph \(G\), but only to the zero-error capacity as a function of the DMC \(W\).
 Whether the zero-error capacity is computable as a function of a graph \(G\) remains an open question.
 In most practical applications, however, the desctiption of a channel is available in terms of a DMC, rather than a confusability graph, which seems to be often overlooked in information theoretic considerations regarding the zero-error capacity.
 Hence, the authors believe that it is beneficial to investigate the problem of computing the zero-error capacity as a function of a DMC.
 Further applications of the zero-error capacity can be found in \cite{WOJPSS19} and in \cite{MaSa07}.
-The results from this work could be used in \cite{BBD21} to establish fundamental bounds on the capabilities of computer-aided design and autonomous systems, assuming that they are based on real digital computers.
-A detailed version of the paper with all proofs and definitions can be found in \cite{BD20A}.